centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/enable-snmp-traps.md

 traphandle default su -l centreon -c "/usr/share/centreon/bin/centreontrapdforward"
 ```

-You can optimize the performances of snmptrapd by using the following options:
+You can optimize the performance of snmptrapd by using the following options:

 * **-On** don’t try to convert the OIDs
 * **-t** don’t log the traps to the syslog server